cheran99/Setting-Up-A-Basic-Firewall/README.md

 ![image](https://github.com/user-attachments/assets/b86d17c0-40fb-4cef-b9b0-3b076ef3d0aa)

 This will finish the configuration.
-Once the configuration is finished, you will be given options to select from along with IP addresses of the WAN and LAN interfaces:
+Once the configuration is finished, you will be given options to select from along with the IP addresses of the WAN and LAN interfaces:

 ![image](https://github.com/user-attachments/assets/cfae67e0-045f-41ab-95d9-d3a1797445c1)